A Local’s Guide to Paris’ Arrondissements

 WHERE TO SLEEP: Find last-minute hotel deals in Paris 2

-Prices: € € € | Paris Points of Interest: 🙂 | Paris Like a Local: 🙂
+Prices: € € € | Paris Points of Interest: 🙂 | Local Feel: 🙂

 Paris 3 is both a historical and trendy district, a maze of narrow streets where historic private mansions rub shoulders with hipster coffee shops.
-Visitors will find lots of high-end art galleries close to Beaubourg (which is in Paris 4), while some of the most beautiful private mansions host interesting museums today.
+Visitors will find lots of high-end art galleries close to Beaubourg (which is in Paris 4), while some of the most beautiful private mansions host interesting museums.

 BEST MUSEUMS: Picasso Museum, Carnavalet Museum, Musée des Arts et Métiers, Musée des Archives Nationales.